phpman > man > jdb(1)

 If the current thread is suspended either through an event such as a breakpoint or

-through the suspend command, then local variables and fields can be displayed with
+through the suspend command, then local variables and fields can be displayed with the

-the print and dump commands.
-The up and down commands select which stack frame is
+print and dump commands.
+The up and down commands select which stack frame is the

 BREAKPOINTS